UNC-Robotics/steerable-needle-planner/README.md

 ### Run

+This repository contains several different needle planners:
+* An RRT-based planner (referred to as RRT) initially proposed by Patil et al. [1]
+* A planner based on AO-RRT [2] that is adapted for steerable needles.
-This repository contains two different needle planners.
-One is an RRT-based planner (referred to as RRT) initially proposed by Patil et al. [1], the other is a search-based planner (referred to as RCS) initially proposed by Fu et al. [2].
+* A search-based *resolution-complete* planner (referred to as RCS) initially proposed by Fu et al. [3]
+* A search-based *resolution-optimal* planner (referred to as RCS\*) initially proposed by Fu et al. [4]

 There are several test applications already provided, they all read from `{YOUR_LOCAL_REPO}/data/input/*` for environment information, needle parameters, and start/goal poses.
-By default, the planner saves the search tree to `data/output/test_ptcloud.txt` and saves the best solution plan to `data/output/test_interp.txt`.
+By default, the planner saves the search tree to `data/output/{DATE_AND_TIME}_ptcloud.txt` and saves the best solution plan to `data/output/{DATE_AND_TIME}_interp.txt`.

 Before running any of the test applications, run
 ```